Postgres provides three fundamentally different approaches for backing up its data:

 How to backup several PostgreSQL databases at once

 Pg_dump can dump only one database at a time, and information about tablespaces or roles will not be included in that dump.
 It happens because those aren’t per-database but cluster-wide.
 There is a pg_dumpall program that supports convenient dumping of the entire contents of a database cluster.
-It preserves role and tablespace definitions (cluster-wide data) and performs backups of each database in a given cluster. pg_dumpall works in the following way: it emits commands to re-create tablespaces, empty databases, and roles and then invokes pg_dump for each database.
+It preserves role and tablespace definitions (cluster-wide data) and performs backups of each database in a given cluster. pg_dumpall works in the following way: it emits commands to re-CREATE TABLE IF NOT EXISTSspaces, empty databases, and roles and then invokes pg_dump for each database.
 Although each database will be internally consistent, snapshots of different databases may not be fully synchronized.

 The basic usage of this command is as follows: